-Funds with deficiencies - From time to time, the fair value of assets associated with individual donorrestricted endowment funds may fall below the level that the donor or SPMIFA requires the Organization to retain as a fund of perpetual duration.
-No deficiency of this nature existed as of June 30, 2023 and 2022.
-Endowment net asset composition by type of fund as of June 30:
+Funds with deficiencies - From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or SPMIFA requires the Organization to retain as a fund of perpetual duration.
+No deficiency of this nature existed as of June 30, 2024 and 2023.